Integrate a Flutter module into your Android project

 You can also use IntelliJ Flutter plugin functionality like Dart code completion, hot reload, and widget inspector.

-Android Studio supports add-to-app flows on Android Studio 2022.2 or later with the Flutter plugin for IntelliJ.
 To build your app, the Android Studio plugin configures your Android project to add your Flutter module as a dependency.

 1. Open your Android project in Android Studio.